OrbitalExplorer/Tachyon/README.md

 ## Server

-~~Option 1.
+Option 1.
 Use the [Faster Than Light server pack](https://github.com/lalamapaka/Faster-than-light/releases) for complete compatibility with the client.
-[Install Instructions](https://lalamapaka.gitbook.io/faster-than-light-wiki/english/server)~~ Coming Soon
+[Install Instructions](https://lalamapaka.gitbook.io/faster-than-light-wiki/english/server)

 Option 2.
 Use [PaperMC](https://papermc.io/downloads "Link to papermc.io") or a Fork